-Most places have tourist office that can help with accommodation.
-All airports and train stations also offer a hotel booking service.
+Most places have a tourist office that can help with accommodation.
+They’re open daily in the most popular spots, but have reduced hours from October to March.
+All airports and many train stations also offer a hotel booking service.

 Money and banks

 Currency is the krone (plural kroner), made up of 100 øre.
 It comes in notes of 50kr, 100kr, 200kr, 500kr and 1000kr, and coins of 50øre, 1kr, 2kr, 5kr, 10kr and 20kr.
 Banking hours are Monday to Friday from 9.30/10am to 4pm, Thursday until 5.30/6pm.
 Banks are plentiful and are the easiest place to exchange cash, although they usually charge around 50kr per transaction: the rate charged by a bank for withdrawing from an ATM is just as competitive.
 Most airports and ferry terminals have late-opening exchange facilities, and ATMs are widespread.

 At the time of writing, €1 = 7.5kr, US$1 = 6.6kr and £1 = 9.4kr.